-8 3 The Supervisor is invited to report details of any difficulties experienced by particular candidates, giving names and candidate numbers.
-This report should include reference to: (a) any general difficulties encountered in making preparation; (b) difficulties due to faulty apparatus or materials; (c) accidents with apparatus or materials; (d) assistance with respect to colour blindness.
-Other cases of hardship, e.g. illness, temporary disability, should be reported direct to CIE on the normal 'Application for Special Consideration' form.
+8 3 Supervisor is invited to report details of any difficulties experienced by particular candidates, ng names and candidate numbers.
+This report should include reference to: (a) any general difficulties encountered in making preparation; (b) difficulties due to faulty apparatus or materials; (c) accidents with apparatus or materials; (d) assistance with respect to colour blindness. er cases of hardship, e.g. illness, temporary disability, should be reported direct to CIE on the mal 'Application for Special Consideration' form.
 4 lan of work benches, giving details by candidate numbers of the places occupied by the didates for each experiment for each session, must be enclosed with the scripts.
-NA ME C OF CENTRE SIGNED CENTRE NUMBER If the candidates' Centre number is different from the number of Centre at which the examination was taken, the Supervisor should write both Centre numbers in the spaces provided .
+NAI NAME OF CENTRE SIGNED CEI CENTRE NUMBER ndidates' Centre number is different from the number of Centre at which the examination was be Supervisor should write both Centre numbers in the spaces provided .